jeka-dev/jeka/docs/tutorials/build-projects.md

 # Build Projects

-You can build a new project using the *project* KBean.
-The *project* KBean organizes your project with a structure similar to *Maven* and *Gradle*, including separate classpaths for compile, runtime, test, and build.
+In this tutorial, we'll use the `project` KBean to build a Java application or library.
+This KBean provides build methods and a project layout similar to those of Maven and Gradle.

+**Prerequisite:** You must have [Jeka installed](/installation).

 !!! tip
     Run `jeka project: --doc` to see all available options.